NotBoringCompany/hashland-api/docs/ci-cd-workflow.md

    - Install dependencies using npm
    - Lint the code
    - Build the application
+   - Set Docker permissions if needed
+   - Cache and load Docker images for faster builds
    - Start Docker services (MongoDB and Redis)
    - Run tests
    - Stop Docker services

 2. **Deploy to Development**
+   - Set Docker permissions if needed
    - Deploy the application using Docker Compose
+   - Perform health checks with retry mechanism
-   - Perform a health check to verify deployment
+   - Display logs if health check fails

 ### Docker Services in Development